jhnwllr/gbif_most_wanted_names/README.md

 find the full dataset [here](http://download.gbif.org/custom_download/jwaller/gbif_most_wanted_names.tsv).

+Names like "Sterile sorediate crust" might need to be added to the blacklist.

 ## How to run

 This is simply a scala-spark script.
 It could be developed further into something that runs periodically or after each backbone build to compare wanted names.